Surgery for ovarian cancer

-The other goal of surgery is to remove as much of the tumor as possible.
-This is called debulking.
-The aim of this surgery is to leave behind no tumors larger than 1 cm.
-Patients who have had successful debulking surgery have a better outlook than those left with larger tumors after surgery.
+If the cancer has spread to the tissue inside the abdomen and pelvis, the surgeon will remove as much of it as possible.
+The goal of this surgery is to leave behind no tumors larger than 1 cm.
+If this surgery is successful, the patient is considered optimally debulked.
+This is important because patients who have had optimal debulking surgery have a better outlook than those left with larger tumors after surgery.

 Taking out both ovaries and/or the uterus means that you will not be able to become pregnant.
 It also means that you will go into menopause if you have not done so already.

-Last Medical Review: 04/22/2013
+Last Medical Review: 08/08/2014

-Last Revised: 02/06/2014
+Last Revised: 08/15/2014